Moirlanich Longhouse

 Moirlanich Longhouse is a rare example of a cruck frame Scottish cottage.
 It is located at in Glen Lochay near Killin in the Stirling council area, Scotland.
-It is owned by the National Trust for Scotland and is open to visitors from May to September.

-Removal of the corrugated roof during a recent renovation revealed the remains of the original thatched roof and analysis of this has added significantly to knowledge of thatching in Scotland.
+Removal of the corrugated roof during a renovation revealed the remains of the original thatched roof and analysis of this has added significantly to knowledge of thatching in Scotland.

+It was purchased by the National Trust for Scotland in 1992 and is open to visitors from May to September.